polterguy/phosphorusfive/CODE_OF_CONDUCT.md

 16-4, article b, under the pre-requisite of that _"unless you are funny, without hurting anyone, Vogon poetry shall be recited to you, for no less than 2 minutes."_

-To understand the consequences of this, realise what the guide teaches us about poetry.
+To understand the consequences of this, realise what the guide teaches us about Vogon poetry.

 > Vogon poetry is, of course, the third worst in the universe.
 The second worst is that of the Azgoths of Kria.
 During a recitation by their poet master Grunthos the